Best Tasting Protein Bars and Snacks: Ranking and Reviewing Popular Top Brands

 4. Prime Bites

-And I didn’t even mention–they also have a newer Muffin line and have since introduced even more flavors into their expansive regular brownie-protein-bar treats.
+And I didn’t even mention that they also have a newer Muffin line and have since introduced even more flavors into their expansive range of regular brownie-based protein bar treats, either.

 They haven’t perfected the dessert lineup, however, in due time, I suspect they will!

 A rival to Prime Bites, Legendary creates a variety of dessert-based protein treats that come alive.
-Funnily, I find many of their products better tasting, though it’s so hard to beat those giant Prime Bites monster brownies.
-Nonetheless, their pastries are a must-try, specifically their Sweet Rolls and Pop-Tart copycats (avoid the donuts!).
+Interestingly, I find many of Legendary’s products to be better tasting and more authentic, although it’s hard to beat those giant Prime Bites monster brownies.
+Nonetheless, their pastries are a must-try, particularly their Sweet Rolls and Pop-Tart copycats, which I often crave on a daily basis (although I avoid their mediocre donuts).

 What pastry are you craving?